LucasRochaAbraao/dotfiles/README.md

 -   `.vimrc.plug` lives with `.vimrc` in home dir, it manages the vim plugins.

--   There's also a `skeleton.py` file to boilerplate new python scripts.
+-   There's also a `.vim/skeleton.py` file to boilerplate new python scripts.

-#### Devour

-Devour hides the terminal window before launching an external program, and unhides it after quitting.

--   Enter devour directory and follow instructions in the `README.md` file.

 #### Huion tablet